-There’s a dated view from some employers and recruiters of the superiority of the passive job seeker which is invariably incorrect.
+There’s a dated view of the superiority of the passive job seeker which is incorrect.

-Don’t get me wrong: my stock in trade is finding such candidates and I’m a very experienced headhunter, but there is a myth that somehow they are a better bet for recruiters and employers alike.
+Our stock in trade is finding such candidates and we’re very experienced headhunters, but there is a myth that somehow they are always a better bet for recruiters and employers alike.

 It is often born of a mild prejudice which is that there is potentially something untoward or a hidden motivation behind someone keen to find a new role.
 Perhaps the feeling is that it might be a sign of difficulties at work with the implicit view that it might be the candidate’s fault.
 Lack of career prospects perhaps….or not thought good enough to promote?
 Perhaps the candidate has been made redundant and with the very dated implication that an employer never loses its best employees.
 Or even worse: talk of a Compromise Agreement.